doorkeeper-gem/doorkeeper-devise-client/README.md

     bundle install

-And migrate the databse
+And migrate the database

-    rake db:migrate
+    bundle exec rake db:migrate

 At this point the application should be ready to run, but it won't communicate correctly with the provider.
 You need to set up environment variables to indicate the oauth2 provider values.
-In your environment file set up these variables
+In your `.env` file, setup these variables

     DOORKEEPER_APP_ID = "375c2e3fd..." # ID for your app registered at the provider
     DOORKEEPER_APP_SECRET = "6a2fa82ab..." # Secret